Kabul–Kandahar Highway: Major accidents and security issues

+On December 18, 2024, a total of 50 people are killed and 76 others are injured in two separate crashes along the highway in Ghazni Province, including a collision between a passenger bus and an oil tanker.

+On May 8, 2016, a major vehicular crash killed at least 73 and injured over 50 people along the Kabul-Kandahar Highway in Moqor District of Ghazni Province.
+Two buses traveling from Kabul to Kandahar collided with a fuel tanker, causing a fiery inferno.
+The vehicles were reportedly speeding to avoid ambush by the Taliban.
+At least 38 persons died in September 2016 when a fuel tanker collided with a passenger bus in the Jildak area of Zabul Province.
+A provincial government spokesperson blamed the accident on the recklessness of drivers of both vehicles.

 As of early 2004, Taliban fighters continued to harass travelers of the corridor.
 Afghan guards, soldiers, mercenaries, and workers have been killed along the route.
 In October 2003, they kidnapped a Turkish contractor, and that December they kidnapped two Indian workers.
 In February 2004, Taliban rebels shot down a Louis Berger Group helicopter, killing three.

 In March 2004, rebels murdered a Turkish engineer and an Afghan guard.
 Another Turkish engineer and an interpreter were kidnapped.
 This action prompted the United States to set up small civilian-military teams in three locations along the route.
 These teams no longer exist.

-On May 8, 2016, a major vehicular crash killed at least 73 and injured over 50 people along the Kabul-Kandahar Highway in Moqor District of Ghazni Province.
-Two buses traveling from Kabul to Kandahar collided with a fuel tanker, causing a fiery inferno.
-The vehicles were reportedly speeding to avoid ambush by the Taliban.
-At least 35 persons died in September 2016 when a fuel tanker collided with a passenger bus.